Muddy Manifest Trail Camera Review

 Flash Type: Red Glow

-The Muddy Manifest takes below average day pictures, most notably because of the lack of clarity.
+The Muddy Manifest cellular trail camera takes below average 16 megapixel day pictures, most notably because of the lack of clarity.
 Many of the day photos are blurry if there is any motion and the pictures simply don't have the clarity others cameras currently do.

 Night pictures are average, overall.
-The Manifest does not have a strong flash but seemed to stop motion relatively well.
+The Muddy Manifest cellular trail camera does not have a strong flash, but seemed to stop motion relatively well.
 Contrast and clarity are average at night.

 What if you purchase from us and aren't happy with the image quality?